 Nathan Englander is the author of the story collections What We Talk About When We Talk About Anne Frank and For the Relief of Unbearable Urges, as well as the novel The Ministry of Special Cases.
-In 2012, along with the publication of What We Talk About, Englander's play The Twenty-Seventh Man will premiere at The Public Theater, and his translation New American Haggadah (edited by Jonathan Safran Foer) will be published by Little Brown.
-He also co-translated Etgar Keret's Suddenly A Knock at the Door forthcoming in March from FSG.
+He was the 2012 recipient of the Frank O'Connor International Short Story Award and a finalist for the 2013 Pulitzer Prize for What We Talk About.
+In 2012, Englander's play The Twenty-Seventh Man premiered at The Public Theater, and his translation New American Haggadah (edited by Jonathan Safran Foer) was published by Little Brown.
+He also co-translated Etgar Keret's Suddenly A Knock at the Door published by FSG.
 He lives in Brooklyn, New York and Madison, Wisconsin. » Full Bio

 "Certifiable masterpieces of contemporary short-story art."